 I think about Elroy, that look of desperation on his face when he got into my car that night.
 I think about those two cops.
 I hear Tyrone's laughter echoing in my head.
-I grind my teeth in time with Rainbow Darsh.

 Over Flutterbutts' objections I get up early the next morning and drive out to SE Powell.
-The Sunset Motel is a good ways west of 82nd ave, not far from a gigantic homeless tent city that used to be called Powell Butte Park.
-It doesn't look like the kind of motel where people stay for very long.
+The Sunset Motel is located on my side of 82nd ave.
+It doesn't look like the kind of place where people stay for very long.
 I park at an Asian grocery across the street and head in closer on foot.

-The place looks like it's still open, and the crime scene tape blatantly covering the door to one of the rooms doesn't seem to have hurt business much.
+The motel looks like it's still open, and the crime scene tape blatantly covering the door to one of the rooms doesn't seem to have hurt business much.
 I head to the little office at the far corner where a neon "Vacancy" sign glows in the window.
 A little bell rings when I pull the door open, and a cat scurries out of the way as I step inside.

 The lobby looks about how I'd expect: a couple of 40 year old couches covered in cat hair and some tacky, water-damaged commercial art prints hanging on the walls.
 At the front desk sits a man of about my age and probably three times my girth, wearing an enormous black T-shirt and a rather tasteful fedora.
-A laptop sits open on the counter in front of him, and I immediately notice that he is watching the 2017 anime series Kobayashi-san Chi no Meidoragon, designated Problematic for reasons of Cultural Insensitivity and Inappropriate Portrayal of Females within two weeks of its US debut and removed from Amazon-NetflixTM.
+A laptop sits open on the counter in front of him, and I immediately notice that he is watching the 2017 anime series Kobayashi-san Chi no Meidoragon, designated Problematic for reasons of Cultural Appropriation and Inappropriate Portrayal of Females within two weeks of its US debut and removed from Amazon-NetflixTM.